Permitted Development Rights for Loft Conversions

 • Side Extensions: Side-facing windows must be obscure-glazed to prevent overlooking and maintain relations.

-Roof Alterations
+Roof alterations

 Guidelines for roof alterations under permitted development include: